d3/d3-array/README.md

 <a name="min" href="#min">#</a> d3.<b>min</b>(<i>array</i>[, <i>accessor</i>]) [<>](https://github.com/d3/d3-array/blob/master/src/min.js "Source")

 Returns the minimum value in the given *array* using natural order.
 If the array is empty, returns undefined.
-An optional *accessor* function may be specified, which is equivalent to calling *array.map(accessor)* before computing the minimum value.
+An optional *accessor* function may be specified, which is equivalent to calling *array*.map(*accessor*) before computing the minimum value.

 Unlike the built-in [Math.min](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Math/min), this method ignores undefined, null and NaN values; this is useful for ignoring missing data.
-In addition, elements are compared using *natural* order rather than *numeric* order.
-For example, the minimum of ["20", "3"] is "20", while the minimum of [20, 3] is 3.
+In addition, elements are compared using natural order rather than numeric order.
+For example, the minimum of `["20", "3"]` is `"20"`, while the minimum of `[20, 3]` is `3`.

 See also [scan](#scan) and [extent](#extent).

 <a name="max" href="#max">#</a> d3.<b>max</b>(<i>array</i>[, <i>accessor</i>]) [<>](https://github.com/d3/d3-array/blob/master/src/max.js "Source")

 Returns the maximum value in the given *array* using natural order.
 If the array is empty, returns undefined.
-An optional *accessor* function may be specified, which is equivalent to calling *array.map(accessor)* before computing the maximum value.
+An optional *accessor* function may be specified, which is equivalent to calling *array*.map(*accessor*) before computing the maximum value.

 Unlike the built-in [Math.max](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Math/max), this method ignores undefined values; this is useful for ignoring missing data.
-In addition, elements are compared using *natural* order rather than *numeric* order.
-For example, the maximum of ["20", "3"] is "3", while the maximum of [20, 3] is 20.
+In addition, elements are compared using natural order rather than numeric order.
+For example, the maximum of `["20", "3"]` is `"3"`, while the maximum of `[20, 3]` is `20`.

 See also [scan](#scan) and [extent](#extent).

 <a name="extent" href="#extent">#</a> d3.<b>extent</b>(<i>array</i>[, <i>accessor</i>]) [<>](https://github.com/d3/d3-array/blob/master/src/extent.js "Source")

 Returns the [minimum](#min) and [maximum](#max) value in the given *array* using natural order.
 If the array is empty, returns [undefined, undefined].
-An optional *accessor* function may be specified, which is equivalent to calling *array.map(accessor)* before computing the extent.
+An optional *accessor* function may be specified, which is equivalent to calling *array*.map(*accessor*) before computing the extent.

 <a name="sum" href="#sum">#</a> d3.<b>sum</b>(<i>array</i>[, <i>accessor</i>]) [<>](https://github.com/d3/d3-array/blob/master/src/sum.js "Source")

 Returns the sum of the given *array* of numbers.
 If the array is empty, returns 0.
-An optional *accessor* function may be specified, which is equivalent to calling *array.map(accessor)* before computing the sum.
+An optional *accessor* function may be specified, which is equivalent to calling *array*.map(*accessor*) before computing the sum.
 This method ignores undefined and NaN values; this is useful for ignoring missing data.

 <a name="mean" href="#mean">#</a> d3.<b>mean</b>(<i>array</i>[, <i>accessor</i>]) [<>](https://github.com/d3/d3-array/blob/master/src/mean.js "Source")

 Returns the mean of the given *array* of numbers.
 If the array is empty, returns undefined.
-An optional *accessor* function may be specified, which is equivalent to calling *array.map(accessor)* before computing the mean.
+An optional *accessor* function may be specified, which is equivalent to calling *array*.map(*accessor*) before computing the mean.
 This method ignores undefined and NaN values; this is useful for ignoring missing data.

 <a name="median" href="#median">#</a> d3.<b>median</b>(<i>array</i>[, <i>accessor</i>]) [<>](https://github.com/d3/d3-array/blob/master/src/median.js "Source")

 Returns the median of the given *array* of numbers using the [R-7 method](https://en.wikipedia.org/wiki/Quantile#Estimating_quantiles_from_a_sample).
 If the array is empty, returns undefined.
-An optional *accessor* function may be specified, which is equivalent to calling *array.map(accessor)* before computing the median.
+An optional *accessor* function may be specified, which is equivalent to calling *array*.map(*accessor*) before computing the median.
 This method ignores undefined and NaN values; this is useful for ignoring missing data.

 <a name="quantile" href="#quantile">#</a> d3.<b>quantile</b>(<i>array</i>, <i>p</i>[, <i>accessor</i>]) [<>](https://github.com/d3/d3-array/blob/master/src/quantile.js "Source")